cloudposse/docs/content/documentation/documentation-template.md

 ---
 title: Documentation Template
-excerpt: Example of how to structure a document
+description: Example of how to structure a document
 ---

 # Synopsis